-At bath time, use any temperature water and irritant free cleansers.
+At bath time, use any temperature water and irritant-free cleansers.
 Soaps (and lotions) with fragrances and dyes can worsen already irritated skin.
-Ideal bath time cleansers include products like Dr. Eddie’s Happy Cappy Daily Shampoo & Body Wash, a pediatrician-formulated cleanser specifically designed for itchy, dry, irritated skin.
+Ideal bath time cleansers include products like Dr. Eddie’s Happy Cappy Daily Shampoo & Body Wash for eczema, a pediatrician-formulated cleanser specifically designed for itchy, dry, irritated skin.
 Whatever you select, you want a pure cleanser without fragrances, dyes, parabens or sulfates.
 Bath time should soothe and hydrate, not irritate.

 Creams with added glycerine, ceramides, licorice root extract, and oatmeal can help lessen the symptoms of eczema.